solidify/azure-devops-backup-tool-docs/troubleshooting.md

 ### Issue overview

-If ADO Backup Tool could not not correctly import a resource, you will see an error message such as this in the log:
+If ADO Backup Tool could not correctly import a resource, you will see an error message such as this in the log:

 ```
 [12:48:54 INF] Creating a Build Definition: PartsUnlimitedE2E